 We learn in physics that matter and energy can neither be created nor destroyed – aka the First Law of Thermodynamics.
 Of course, matter can be converted to energy, as a tiny, tiny bit of matter gets destroyed in the fusion reactions happening inside our sun, with a huge resulting release of energy.
 Hence, life can exist on our planet 93 million miles away.

-I doubt this is a novel idea, but I have no time or interest in researching other’s thoughts on the matter, and it is just a musing for me.
+I doubt this is a novel idea, but I am not prioritizing time or energy to research other’s thoughts on the matter, and it is a musing for me.